Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 20 active transport stops operating within West End.
-These stops are served by 4 individual routes, collectively providing 370 weekly passenger trips.
+These stops serve a mix of bus routes, totaling four individual routes that collectively provide 370 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 238 meters from the nearest transport stop.
 As a primarily residential area, most residents commute outward.
 Car remains the dominant mode of transport at 90%, with 3% cycling.
 Vehicle ownership averages 1.0 per dwelling, below the regional average.

-According to the 2021 Census, a relatively low 6.9% of residents work from home.
+According to the 2021 Census, 6.9% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 52 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport